Suryareddy180/mydirportfolio/README.md

-# 🎬 Personal Portfolio – N. Surya Prakash Reddy
+# 🎬 DIRECTOR Portfolio – N. Surya Prakash Reddy

 Welcome to my personal portfolio website!
 This is a fully responsive and minimalistic site that showcases who I am, my skills, projects, and contact info — all in one place.